Skip to content

 Push Code to GitHub using GUI

-Users can also use the green "Push" button to send to code to GitHub.
+The green "Push" button in the Git pane can also be used to send to code to GitHub.

 Add the following code then save and commit the changes.